Nerwyn/Nerwyn/README.md

 -   Developed APIs with Python using Flask (and touched a bit on FastAPI, Django, and TypeScript Express.js).
 -   Created microservices using Python and TypeScript Node.js that ran on AWS Lambdas and EC2 instances.
 -   Managed data ingestion ETL and ELT pipelines, optimizing them for a variety of use cases such as healthcare insurance claims, patient data analysis, and product database usage.
+-   Curated and developed tooling for managing DICOM medical image data, which is an extension of my later undergraduate and graduate focus on medical imaging acquisition and software processing.
 -   Am a troubleshooting and bug hunting champion, I can't rest until I understand why something isn't working correctly.

 ## My open source side projects include...